Modern life too much for you? Maybe a tiny box in the woods is the cure.

 Just what are we running from?

-For the suburban families that have made “Tiny House Hunters” an HGTV hit, tiny houses are an alternate reality, an incredible stretch of the imagination.
+For the suburban families who have made “Tiny House Hunters” an HGTV hit, tiny houses are an alternate reality, an incredible stretch of the imagination.

 “How could anyone live with so little?” is the obvious question.